lidlessey3/lidlessey3/README.md

 - 👋 Hi, I’m @lidlessey3
-- 👀 I’m a student of Computer Engeneering, Track Software Engineering
+- 👀 I’m a student of Computer Engeneering, Track Software Engineering at Politecnico di Torino.
+- 🇪🇺🇸🇪 Currently Douìing an Erasmus in Sweden.
 - 👀 I'm confident in C and C++

 <!---